-Ten Foods Not to Eat for Breakfast
+Ten Foods Not To Eat For Breakfast

 Who doesn’t love a big, syrupy pancake breakfast in the morning?

 Your body, that’s who.

 All of those carbs and sugar are not the way you want to get your day going.

-This is not the way you want to start your day because it won’t be long before you have a sugar crash.
+This is not how you want to start your day because it won’t be long before you have a sugar crash.

 Like the other pastries, bagels will give you that great big high, but a very quick low.